KhronosGroup/SPIRV-Tools/CONTRIBUTING.md

 *   A clear and descriptive title.
     *   We want a title that will make it easy for people to remember what the issue is about.
-Simply using "Segfault in spir-opt" is not helpful because there could be (but hopefully aren't) multiple bugs with segmentation faults with different causes.
+Simply using "Segfault in spirv-opt" is not helpful because there could be (but hopefully aren't) multiple bugs with segmentation faults with different causes.
 *   A test case that exposes the bug, with the steps and commands to reproduce it.
     *   The easier it is for a developer to reproduce the problem, the quicker a fix can be found and verified.
 It will also make it easier for someone to possibly realize the bug is related to another issue.